NASA-PDS/pds-view/README.rst

 Installation
 ============

-Prebuilt packages of the PDS Inspect Tool are available; simply download the version relevant to your platform from the project's GitHub releases_ page (click "Assets" under your chosen release version).
+Prebuilt packages of PDSView are available; simply download the version relevant to your platform from the project's GitHub releases_ page (click "Assets" under your chosen release version).
 Details for each platform are given below.

 Linux
 -----

-Download and unpack ``PDS-Inspect-Tool-linux.zip`` to extract the executable file ``PDS-Inspect-Tool``; run this file.
+Download and unpack ``PDSView-linux.zip`` to extract the executable file ``PDSView``; run this file.
 Note you'll need to be running the X Window System.
-Depending on your window manager, you may be able to drag files from the file explorer on your platform directly into the PDS Inspect Tool's main window.
+Depending on your window manager, you may be able to drag files from the file explorer on your platform directly into PDSView's main window.
 Otherwise, choose "Open" from the tool's "File" menu to open PDS data products.

 macOS
 -----

-Download and unpack ``PDS-Inspect-Tool-macOS.zip`` to extract the executable ``PDS-Inspect-Tool.app`` which you can drag to your ``/Applications`` folder or other convenient location.
-Note that because this is an unsigned_ program, you will need to control-click (⌃+click) or right-click its icon and choose "Open", followed by clicking the "Open" button, to start the PDS Inspect Tool.
+Download and unpack ``PDSView-macOS.zip`` to extract the executable ``PDSView.app`` which you can drag to your ``/Applications`` folder or other convenient location.
+Note that because this is an unsigned_ program, you will need to control-click (⌃+click) or right-click its icon and choose "Open", followed by clicking the "Open" button, to start PDSView.
 The tool is known to work on the following versions of macOS:

 • 10.13.6 "High Sierra"
-• 10.14.3 "Mojave"
-• 10.14.4 "Mojave"
+• 10.14.3–6 "Mojave"

 Other releases may or may not work.
 In addition, drag-and-drop from Finder or the desktop is not guaranteed to work on macOS at all.
 In this case, choosing